Philipp-Neubauer/fastinR/README.md

 fastinR
 ========

-Fatty Acids and Stable Isotopes in R - the pubslished papaer is available @ [peerj](https://peerj.com/articles/920/)
+Fatty Acids and Stable Isotopes in R - the published paper is available @ [peerj](https://peerj.com/articles/920/)

 Disclaimer
 ----------